ImplodedSoftware/HeliumRemoteUwp/README.md

 ## Folders

-* HeliumRemoteUwp/HeliumRemote - The UWP application folder
+* HeliumRemote - The UWP application folder
-* NeonShared - A shared library containing basic types, interfaces and view models
+* NeonShared.Pcl - A portable class library containing basic types, interfaces and view models
+* Uwp.SharedResources - A UWP class library containing shared view models, styles and more
 * lib - Contains the Neon.Api.Pcl.Models.dll file which is a PCL file containing basic entities

 ## See also